 The Responsible Entity has appointed Vasco Fund Services Pty Ltd, a related body corporate, to act as the Fund's Administration Manager pursuant to an administration agreement under which the Administrator provides administration services for the day-to-day operation of the Fund.
-These services include fund accounting, Unit pricing, reporting, registry services and preparation of statutory accounts.
+These services include fund accounting, unit pricing, reporting, registry services and preparation of statutory accounts.

-The Responsible Entity has a policy on proposed or potential related party transactions to ensure that any actual or potential conflicts of interest are identified and appropriately dealt with
+The Responsible Entity maintains a related party transaction policy to ensure that any actual or potential conflicts of interest are identified and appropriately dealt with.